alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 The 'Session AliveTime' determine the amount of time, after being used, that a session and its token remain alive.
 A session is used when an NMOS RestAPI is accessed using the `Authorization` header and that the bearer token proves to be the owner of the session.
 A session that is not alive becomes expired if an NMOS RestAPI PUT, POST, PATCH or DELETE request changing the state of the Node is performed without a bearer token.
 There is a special keepalive endpoint that MAY be used for keeping a session alive.
 By default the alivetime of a session is 60 seconds.

+## Using Reservation along with OAuth2.0 authorizations

+If accesses to the NMOS APIs are authorized by OAuth2.0, the OAuth2.0 Bearer token MUST be stored in the `Authorization` HTTP header and the exclusive session Bearer token MUST be store in the `PEP-Exclusive-Authorization` HTTP header.
+Otherwise when OAuth2.0 authorizations are not used, the exclusive session Bearer token MUST be stored in the `Authorization` HTTP header.

+In this document, references to the `Authorization` HTTP header MUST be replaced by references to the `PEP-Exclusive-Authorization` HTTP header when OAuth2.0 authorizations are used by an NMOS Node to authorize access to the NMOS RestAPIs.

 ## Reservation RestAPI

 This RestAPI MUST use the HTTPS protocol with TLS v1.2 or TLS v1.3.
 It is not allowed to use the bare HTTP protocol.